-For the pointwise Assouad dimension, which we introduce shortly, we obtain a correspondence between measures with the \emph{pointwise doubling property} and those with finite pointwise Assouad dimension.
+In this section, we discuss the basic properties of the pointwise Assouad dimension of measures.
+It turns out that we have a correspondence between measures with the \emph{pointwise doubling property} and those with finite pointwise Assouad dimension.
 A measure $\mu$ is said to be \emph{pointwise doubling at $x\in X$}, if there is a constant $C(x)\geq 1$, such that

-Clearly all doubling measures are pointwise doubling, but the converse is not true in general.
-In our following original example, we construct a measure, which is pointwise doubling at every point of its support but still fails to be globally doubling.
+We also refer to \cite{BBL} for some discussion on the pointwise doubling property.
+The following proposition collects some of the basic properties of the pointwise Assouad dimension.
+Note that the properties (1) and (2) are the pointwise analogues for the basic properties of the global Assouad dimension discussed in Subsection \ref{subsec:assouad}. \begin{prop} Let $\mu$ be a Borel measure fully supported on a metric space $X$.
+Then for any $x\in X$, \begin{enumerate} \item[(1)] $\dim_{\mathrm{A}}(\mu,x)$ is finite if and only if $\mu$ is pointwise doubling at $x$, \item[(2)] $\lowdim_{\textnormal{loc}}(\mu,x)\leq\updim_{\textnormal{loc}}(\mu,x)\leq \dim_{\mathrm{A}}(\mu,x)\leq \dima\mu$, \item[(3)] if $\mu$ has an atom at $x$, then $\dim_{\mathrm{A}}(\mu,x)=0$. \end{enumerate} \end{prop} \begin{proof} Claim (1). is a trivial modification of \cite[Lemma 4.1.1]{F}.

+For (2), note that the first and last inequalities follow straight from the definitions, so it suffices to prove the middle inequality.
+Fix $x\in X$, and let $s> \dim_{\mathrm{A}}(\mu,x)$ be arbitrary.
+Then by definition, there is a constant $C$ depending only on $x$, such that for all $0<r<R$,